 The Wisconsin STD Program is the lead agency in Wisconsin government responsible for coordinating the state’s public health response to the prevention and control of sexually transmitted diseases (STDs).
 For information regarding HIV, please go to the HIV Program webpage.

-Chlamydia is a sexually transmitted disease (STD) caused by a bacterium called Chlamydia trachomatis.
-It is the most commonly reported STD in Wisconsin.
+Chlamydia is the most commonly reported STD in Wisconsin.

-Gonorrhea is a sexually transmitted disease (STD) caused by a bacterium called Neisseria gonorrhoeae.
-It is the second most commonly reported STD in the state.
+Gonorrhea is the second most commonly reported STD in the state.

 Wisconsin STD Control Section Topics

 Find out the latest news about what's going on in the world of STDs here in Wisconsin.